tardate/LittleArduinoProjects/Electronics101/LM324/SplitterBuffer/README.md

 What I'm not sure of is how well it does at isolating the two split outputs.
 Hence this test.

-I'm taking an input signal and feeding it into two quarters of an LM324, with the LM324 units configured as voltage followe/buffer.
+I'm taking an input signal and feeding it into two quarters of an LM324, with the LM324 units configured as voltage follower/buffer.

 The load on each output is different - in the second I have a variable resistor to allow manual modification of the load.

-What I'd like to see is 1:1 transmission of the input signal to the output of both op-amps, ragardless of load.
+What I'd like to see is 1:1 transmission of the input signal to the output of both op-amps, regardless of load.
 Let's see...

 For this test, I have the following setup: